LocalCoinIS/dev.bitshares.works/core/knowledge_base/white_black_lists.md

 Asset User white- and black-lists serve the need for companies to restrict service to a subset of accounts.
 For instance, a fiat gateway may require to follow KYC/AML regulations and can hence only deal with those customers that have been verified accordingly.
 If the issuer of an user-issued asset desires, he may set a restriction so that only users on the white-list (and/or **not** on the blacklist) are allowed to hold his token.

-Instead of putting all verified accounts into the respective asset’s white-list directly, BitShares 2.0 allows to define one or several white-list *authorities*.
+Instead of putting all verified accounts into the respective asset’s white-list directly, LocalCoin allows to define one or several white-list *authorities*.
 In practice, the white- and black-lists of these accounts are combined and serve as white- and black-lists for the asset.

 This allows for easy out-sourcing of KYC/AML verification to 3rd-party providers.